Oblongmana/vscode-salesforce-doc-lookup/NOTES.md

 See the old plugin

-## How to get the actual Apex Documentation, not just open in browser
+## How to get the actual Apex Documentation, not just open in browser (could also possibly be an offline caching approach)

 Note that this is driven by parsing the JSON ToC at https://developer.salesforce.com/docs/get_document/atlas.en-us.apexcode.meta - just like the old ST3 plugin.
 Difference is, we might actually be able to render content within VSCode